|

 Lessons and Projects

-Transitional Kindergarten - Art through the Seasons Students learn through the four seasons how to use the basic elements of line and shapes, color, and texture in their art, while using crayons, paints, oil pastels, and crafting items.
+Throughout the four seasons, students learn how to use the basic elements of line and shapes, color, and texture in their art, while using crayons, paints, oil pastels, and crafting items.
 Students are introduced to seasonal paintings from around the world including the U.S., Italy, Mexico and Japan.

 Students draw, collage, and sculpt in clay to make some favorite things, including trains, animals, houses and self-portraits.
 They work with crayons, pastels, clay, and paints on paper and fabric.
 Prints from artists who have painted favorite themes are studied to learn about elements of art, including color, shapes, lines, and texture.